VitBenton88/bamazon/README.md

 After submitting a Product ID, you will be prompted for the new quantity of the selected item.

-*Remember, the number you are providing is the **new qunaitiy**, it will not be added to the existing quanitiy.*
+*Remember, the number you are providing is the **new quantity**, it will not be added to the existing quantity.*

 After submitting the new quantity, a confirmation will appear and an updated table displaying the available items for purchase will display. *This table will contain the updated quantity.*